-- The variability of the annual mean RH in the period 1983-2019 is presented in Figure 3a.
-The average over the period 1983- - 2018 is 79.7%.
-The range of variability is from 75.7% (2003) to 82.7% in 1994.
-The trend analyses indicated a a statistically - insignificant trend. - The course of the monthly mean RH in the period 1983-2018 is presented in Figure 3b.
-Higher values of mean RH are observed - in warmer months of the year and lower during winter.
-Such high values are attributed to continual dominance of marine air - masses.
+The variability of the annual mean RH in the period 1983-2019 is presented in Fig. 3a.
+The average over the period 1983-2018 is 79.7 %.
+The range of variability is from 75.7 % (2003) to 82.7 % in 1994.
+The trend analyses indicated a statistically insignificant trend.

+The course of the monthly mean RH in the period 1983-2018 is presented in Fig. 3b.
+Higher values of mean RH are observed in warmer months of the year and lower during winter.
+Such high values are attributed to continual dominance of marine air masses.
 The annual course of the RH is strongly connected with the air temperature and shows typical variability.
-It generally - 157 increases with warmer air temperatures.
-However, most of the trends are not statistically significant at the 0.05 level except - 158 March, June, and October. - The analyses at daily time scale indicated that drops of RH below 50% are recorded rather sporadically, although these can - occur throughout the year.
-Such situations are connected with advection of strongly cooled air masses, foehn effects, or - 161 katabatic winds from Hansbreen (Marsz and Styszyńska, 2013).
-The minimum observed quantity reached 24% on 15.01.1981. - The maximum of the observed RH is equal to 100%.
+It generally increases with warmer air temperatures.
+However, most of the trends are not statistically significant at the 0.05 level except March, June, and October.

+The analyses at daily timescale indicated that drops of RH below 50 % are recorded rather sporadically, although these can occur throughout the year.
+Such situations are connected with advection of strongly cooled air masses, foehn effects, or katabatic winds from Hansbreen (Marsz and Styszyńska, 2013).
+The minimum observed quantity reached 24 % on 15 January 1981.
+The maximum of the observed RH is equal to 100 %.
 Such conditions occurred 27 times in the period 1979-2018.